 Coln credits part of his accurate system to the United Recyclers Group (U-R-G.com), which requires the initial walk-around check for URG 8000 accreditation.
 He has been a URG member since 2004 when he made the switch to Pinnacle.
-Coln is also a member of one of Robert Counts’ consulting groups.
+Coln is also a member of one of Counts Consulting and Profit Team Groups.
 For more than five years he and a group of nine other facilities get together to go over numbers and maximize every angle of the business.

 “That’s one of the things that have given us these ideas on how to control damage from parts pulling to deliveries,” Coln admitted.